Contents

 Overview

-static var description = IntentDescription("Orders a soup from your favorite restaurant.")
+static var description = IntentDescription("Order a vinyl record album.")

 }